 - Freiburg, 2016: Scaling-up STEM teacher professional development.
 Overcoming challenges through a research-policy-practice dialogue

-- Essen, 2014: Educating the Educators: Conference on international approaches to scaling-up professional development in maths and science education
+- Essen, 2014: The first Educating the Educators Conference on international approaches to scaling-up professional development in maths and science education takes place in Essen.

-- Freiburg, 2016: Educating the Educators II boasted a highly innovative concept combining a classical research conference with interactive formats such as a Policy Seminar, a Materials Market and a Company Visit
+- Freiburg, 2016: Educating the Educators II boasts a highly innovative concept combining a classical research conference with interactive formats such as a Policy Seminar, a Materials Market and a Company Visit.

 The Mathematics B-day is a mathematics assignment for teams of three or four students from upper secondary education on which they can work during one day.
 The assignment is developed annually by the Freudenthal Institute in the Netherlands.
 The teams work on an assignment – a very open ended problem situation – in which creative and higher order thinking skills and collaboration are required to solve the problem.
 The emphasis is on mathematical problem solving, conjecturing and proving.
 The result of the assignment is a written report.

 As in the whole of Europe, we continue to encounter challenges to develop and sustain STEM education of the highest quality in Germany.
 The latest PISA results show that pupils lack to see STEM subjects’ relevance to their future life and careers-despite the ubiquitous role of science and technology in our daily lives now.
 One focus of our activities in Germany thus lies on promoting STEM education that first, promotes science literacy among all students (including migrants and students from other disadvantaged backgrounds) and second, lets pupils experience the role and usefulness of science knowledge as well as its possible role in their future jobs.